dennis96411/ts-mixin-composer/README.md

 }

 class X implements A {
-	// TypeScript would compile these fine, which could you to believe that "property" and "method" both exist in class A's prototype public property!: typeof A.prototype.property;
+	// TypeScript would compile these fine, which would lead you to believe that "property" and "method" both exist in class A's prototype public property!: typeof A.prototype.property;
 	public method!: typeof A.prototype.method;
 }